aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/04_validation/20_triggering/_index2.en.md

 	alt="Step 11"
 >}}

-➡️ Step 11: In the list of buckets, click the bucket beginning with `wildrydes-step-module-resource-riderphotos3bucket-`.
+➡️ Step 12: In the list of buckets, click the bucket beginning with `wildrydes-step-module-resource-riderphotos3bucket-`.
 You should see four objects in that bucket corresponding to the images that we pre-populated from the CloudFormation template.

-From here, you can upload your new photo by dragging and dropping the file from your computer onto this page (or by clicking the **Upload** button).
-If you dragged and dropped the file onto the browser window, you can simply click the **Upload** button at the bottom of the screen and can skip ahead to Step 13.
+{{< figure
+	src="/images/triggering-step12.png"
+	alt="Step 12"
+>}}

+Click the **Upload** button.
+Then drag and drop an image file onto the browser window to add it to the list of files to be uploaded.
+In this example, you can see a file named `baby.jpg` was added.
+Then click **Upload**.

+{{< figure
+	src="/images/triggering-step12b.png"
+	alt="Step 12b"
+>}}

+If your upload was successful, you should see a notification like the following:

+{{< figure
+	src="/images/triggering-step12c.png"
+	alt="Step 12c"
+>}}